QingyangKong/knowledge-dump/Specifications/Git/merge vs rebase.md

 ## Rebase
 While merge is straight-forward to use and understand, there are some issues when scenario got a little bit difficult.

 Merge may mess up your git logs.
 Think about a pretty hot project, a lot of developers commit changes to master branch.
-You cannot just finish your development and merge your branch into master because current master might has changes not included in your branch.
-The process is: 1.
-Merge changes on master committed after you create your branch.
+You cannot just finish your development and merge your branch into master because latest modifications of current master are not included in your branch.
+The process is:
+1. Merge changes on master committed after you create your branch.
 2. push your change to the master branch.

 In above scenario, `rebase` is useful.
 Let take an example:
 ### 1. Initiate a new git repo, and create a file and commit it and then check log.